Canon 350D vs 77D

 |127 x 94 x 64 mm, 540 g||131 x 100 x 76 mm, 540 g|

 An illustration of the physical size and weight of the Canon 350D and the Canon 77D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 350D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is notably larger (10 percent) than the Canon 350D.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that neither the 350D nor the 77D are weather-sealed.